VoltagedDebunked/nextcore/README.md

 make
 ```

-Now the kernel will be saved as `kernel.bin`, you can load it in your Operating System via a bootloader like `grub`, or a custom one.
+Now the kernel will be saved as `NextCore`, you can load it in your Operating System via a bootloader like `grub`, or a custom one.
 The entry point is `kernel_main`.

 ## ✨ Features